iri031/monad/Readme.md

 CPU and I/O.
 3. 100% deterministic in the hot path so long as new work is launched from the same thread as the executor: no thread synchronisation, no malloc, no unbounded loops.
-100% wait free, unless waits are requested.
+100% wait free, unless waits are requested or work is posted from foreign kernel threads.
 4. Tasks can be launched on executors running on non-local kernel threads, thus making implementing a priority-based kernel thread pool very straightforward.
-5. Tasks have their own stacks and can be arbitrarily suspended and resumed.
+5. Tasks have runtime pluggable context switching implementations, which allows zero overhead support for C++ or Rust coroutines.
 6. Integrated ultra-lightweight CPU timestamp counter based time tracking throughout.
+7. Async file i/o: open, close, read, write, sync range, durable sync.

 ## Benchmarks: